 Q. What is a vaginal yeast infection?

-A. While yeast is a fungus that is normally present in a healthy vagina, sometimes the balance can be thrown off, causing too much of it to grow.
+A. Vaginal yeast infection is also known as "vulvovaginal candidiasis".
+While yeast is a fungus that is normally present in a healthy vagina, sometimes the balance can be thrown off, causing too much of it to grow.
 Taking antibiotics, having high estrogen levels due to pregnancy or hormone therapies, or having health problems like diabetes or a compromised immune system can cause this imbalance.
 Other than that, daily wetness can also cause yeast infections as moist environments are ideal for bacteria growth.
 If daily wetness is not properly taken care of, the chances of yeast infections are higher.

 Q. How do I know if I have a yeast infection?

 A. The most common symptoms are severe and almost constant itching.
-Other signs include painful urination and abnormal discharge.
-If you are experiencing these symptoms, it’s very important that you don’t diagnose the problem yourself, because the symptoms of a vaginal yeast infection are similar to those of a sexually transmitted disease.
+Other signs include painful urination and abnormal thick, white vaginal discharge with the consistency of cottage cheese.
+If you are experiencing these symptoms, it’s very important that you don’t diagnose the problem yourself, because the symptoms of a vaginal yeast infection are similar to those of a sexually transmitted infection.
 To be on the safe side, visit your doctor.
 He or she can make sure your symptoms aren’t due to anything serious.

 Q. How do I get rid of a yeast infection?

 A. Most yeast infections can be treated with over-the-counter medications, which usually consist of a solution to be inserted into the vagina and a soothing cream for external use.
-It’s best to apply these medicines at bedtime.
-Be sure to complete the entire dosage to prevent the infection from coming back.
+They may also come in the form of oral tablets or vaginal suppositories.
+It’s best to apply or take these medicines at bedtime.
+Be sure to complete the entire dosage to successfully treat yeast infection and prevent the infection from coming back.
 Depending on which type you choose, treatment can take anywhere from one to seven days to complete.
-If the infection comes back or just won’t go away, ask your doctor about prescription medications.
+If the yeast infection comes back or just won’t go away, ask your healthcare provider about prescription medications.

 Q. How can I prevent yeast infections?

 A. There are a few things you can do to maintain a healthy balance of yeast in your system.
 First, wear clothing that breathe – trapping moisture down there makes it easier for yeast cells to multiply.
+One handy tip is to wear loose-fitting clothing and cotton underwear.
 Second, avoid taking antibiotics unnecessarily.
 Antibiotics kill off “good” bacteria as well as infectious bacteria, altering the balance of yeast in the vagina.
 Third, stay away from feminine sprays, talcs, perfumes, douches and scented toilet paper, as they can disrupt the body’s natural cleansing process.
 One common misconception is that eating yoghurt can help prevent a yeast infection because it contains healthy bacteria that can help keep yeast populations in control.
 Although there is no evidence to suggest this is true, non-fat yogurt can be part of a well-balanced diet, which is essential to maintaining a healthy immune system and preventing yeast infections.

 Did you know: